 Google will work with immediate family members and representatives to close online accounts in some cases once a user is known to be deceased.
 Before your death, you can use Google’s Inactive Account Manager to let them know who should have access to your information, and whether you want your account to be deleted.

 How many of you actually read the fine print when you sign up for most online services?
-I suspicion that your answer is “you don’t.”
+I suspect that your answer is “you don’t.”
 We recommend as you set up your estate plan for you digital assets you review the “fine print.”
 Most account’s “Terms of Service” (TOS) will explain what happens to your email accounts when you die, as well as other digital assets.

 TOS almost always gives you a nontransferable license.
 What does this mean?
 No one else can access your account after you die.
-It is always important to remember there is strict federal law that governs the release of private messages, like email.
+It is always important to remember there is a strict federal law that governs the release of private messages, like email.
 Federal law does not allow any email services to release any email communications without a Court Order, or consent from the individual user.
 Although there may be options that would allow heirs to gain access, we strongly urge that you speak to a qualified attorney to ensure your loved ones act within the law.

 Your Financial Data is perhaps one of the most crucial, and monetarily valuable, of your digital assets.
-The greatest gift you can give your loved ones is a list of all of your pertinent information including, but no limited to, your username, password, account number, the service provider you use to check on your investment or banking account, etc.
+The greatest gift you can give your loved ones is a list of all of your pertinent information including, but not limited to, your username, password, account number, the service provider you use to check on your investment or banking account, etc.

 Whoever you put in charge of your assets when you die must be aware of the laws that govern their ability to access this information and the legal documentation required to access this information.